Shreedhar5/rpi-based-underwater-rov/README.md

 Note
 - Ensure proper waterproofing of all electronics.
 - Test the ROV in a controlled environment before deployment.
+- for controller we have design a custum pcb to control the rov
 ---

 Let me know if you still need help styling this or making further edits!"# rpi-based-underwater-rov"